- Introduction to process evaluation

-Please contact to register for a workshop.
-The workshops are designed as a series, to build on each other, but you may also sign up for individual sessions.
+The workshops are designed as a series, to build on each other, but can also be attended as individual sessions.

 - Introduction to process evaluations of complex interventions